Chair Yoga and Assistive Devices

 We may be using a device to help support our legs, but that can cause increased pressure on the hands/wrists, elbows, shoulder, neck, and spine.
 That can all really add up over time!
 Our posture can also be affected and that can lead to back pain.
 We can then start that vicious cycle of increased pain causing decreased mobility which then causes increased pain- definitely not something we want.

-If you are looking for a yoga video, scroll to the end of the post for a link to a short seated yoga sequence, Chair Yoga and Assistive Devices.
-Or keep reading for some tips on how yoga can help with your posture.
+If you are looking for a yoga video, take a look here: Chair Yoga and Assistive Devices.
+Or keep reading for some tips on how yoga can help with our posture.

 How Can We Use Yoga to Improve Our Posture When Walking?